jontromanab/ikfast_and_reach_maps/README.md

 ## How to test ikfast file

-in the ikfast_Test ikfastdemo is provided.
+in the ikfast_Test, ikfastdemo is provided.
 Build the demo by

 **g++ ikfastdemo.cpp -lstdc++ -llapack -o compute -lrt**